snehilvj/dmc-docs/docs/richtexteditor/richtexteditor.md

     "colorPickerColorLabel": "Set text color",  # function returns "Set text color {color}" }
 ```

+### Subtle Variant

+`variant="subtle"` removes borders from the controls groups, makes controls larger and reduces spacing of the toolbar:

+.. exec::docs.richtexteditor.variant

 ### Typography styles
 By default, `RichTextEditor` renders content with `TypographyStylesProvider` and some additional styles.
 You can disable